Michael Kegel, Bioengineering, College of Engineering

 Mentor: Jing Shen, Communication Sciences and Disorders

-Perception of Continuous Conversational Speech in Background Noise
+Context Effect on Perception of Complex Speech in Background Noise

 Olivia Bishop, Psychology, College of Liberal Arts